pingcap/docs-tidb-operator/en/pause-sync-of-tidb-cluster.md

 To pause sync of a TiDB cluster, set `spec.paused: true` in the Cluster CR.

-1. Run the following command to modify the TiDB cluster configuration. `${cluster_name}` represents the name of the TiDB cluster, and `${namespace}` refers to the TiDB cluster namespace.
+1. Run the following command to modify the TiDB cluster configuration. `${cluster_name}` represents the name of the TiDB cluster, and `${namespace}` represents the TiDB cluster namespace.

     ```shell
     kubectl patch cluster ${cluster_name} -n ${namespace} --type merge -p '{"spec":{"paused": true}}'
     ```

-2. After the sync is paused, you can confirm the cluster status by checking the TiDB Operator Pod logs. `${pod_name}` is the name of TiDB Operator Pod name and `${namespace}` is the namespace of TiDB Operator.
+2. After the sync is paused, you can confirm the cluster status by checking the TiDB Operator Pod logs. `${pod_name}` represents the name of TiDB Operator Pod, and `${namespace}` represents the namespace of TiDB Operator.

     ```shell
     kubectl logs ${pod_name} -n ${namespace} | grep paused